resopmok/BAR_uikeys_collections/FAQ_keybindhelp.md

 ### BAR recently updated the custom keybind format, and I am now missing grid menu unit hotkeys while wanting to use the default key layout.
 How do I fix?

 One of the biggest changes with the new `uikeys.txt` format is that you can now include other preset files by using `keyload`.
 This might allow you to create a couple different presets (for example, one for playing and one for spectating or casting) and easily change between them by editing a single line in your uikeys.txt.
-In this case, you will need to put the default keyset with the keyset that manage grid menu hotkeys.
-You can do that by making uikeys.txt which includes only the following:
+In this case, you will need to put the default keyset with the keyset that manages grid menu hotkeys.
+You can do that by making a uikeys.txt which includes only the following:
 ```
 unbindall
 keyload luaui/configs/hotkeys/gridmenu_keys.txt